What happened to the first Brighton team to play at Withdean?

 Rod Thomas

-Rod Thomas was the People’s Player, bought in October 1998 by Brian Horton for £17,000 from Chester using money raised by supporters who had contributed to the Buy a Player fund.
+Thomas was the People’s Player, bought in October 1998 by Brian Horton for £17,000 from Chester using money raised by supporters contributing to the Buy a Player fund.

-While that may have been what Horton wanted, it certainly wasn’t what Adams wanted.
-Thomas may have scored the Albion’s third against Mansfield, but it ended up being his only goal of the campaign.
+Whilst that may have been what Horton wanted, it certainly was not what Adams wanted.
+Thomas goal against Mansfield proved to be his only of the campaign.

-It was in fact the return game with the Stags that had a much greater bearing on his Albion career as he managed to get sent off at Field Mill after just five minutes of what ended up being a 1-0 defeat.
+The return game with the Stags four months after Brighton ran out 6-0 winners at Withdean had a huge bearing on his Albion career.
+Thomas managed to get sent off at Field Mill after just five minutes of what ended up being a 1-0 defeat.

 Adams was apoplectic with rage afterwards and their already strained relationship was as good as done.
 Thomas played just 11 more times in 18 months as his Albion career came to an end with a record of four goals in 56 appearances.